This guide contains everything you need to know about website usability in 2023.

 - Error messages contain clear instructions on what to do next.

 - Your site informs users when a response takes time.

 - Pages load as quickly as possible.

 - When you give instructions, pages tell users what to do rather than what to avoid doing.

-- Help is clear and direct without jargon and buzzwords.
+- Help is clear and direct without jargon or buzzwords.

 - No quick timeouts are requiring the user to write down information.